 A story-based learning approach is shown to work with learners of all types.

 It is estimated that in a group of learners, 40% will be visual learners who will learn from images, illustrations and videos.
 A further 40% will be auditory learners who thrive on narration and discussion.
 The remaining 20% will be more kinaesthetic learners, who will find the emotional content of a story impactful.
-Digital storytelling will appeal to each of these groups of learners equally during forklift driver training.
+Digital storytelling will appeal to each of these groups of learners equally during forklift and reach truck driver training.

 With eTruck digital lift truck operator training Instructors and employers also have access to progress reports and analysis that show exactly how learners are performing as they work through the story online.
 This can be useful as it can highlight different areas of weakness for different learners, allowing attention to be focused there in any face-to-face follow up or intervention training.